Home » Current

 Meaghan is currently a Senior Project Coordinator managing the regulatory aspects of genomic research projects at the Broad Institute.
 Her projects focus on cardiovascular disease.
 Meaghan completed a bachelor’s degree in Biology at Hamilton College, NY in May of 2021.

-Kaavya Paruchuri, MD (MGH Cardiologist)
+Kaavya Paruchuri, MD (Instructor)

 Dr. Paruchuri’s clinical interests include general cardiology, cardiovascular prevention, and cardiovascular rehabilitation.
 She has worked on several digital health endeavors including optimizing telemedicine workflows, implementing smartphone-based applications, wearable monitor utilization in patient care, and disease management platform development.
 She also works on cardiovascular genomics in several biobanks including the MGB Biobank.

-Aniruddh Patel, MD (MGH Cardiologist
+Aniruddh Patel, MD (Instructor

 Dr. Patel is a cardiologist at MGH focused on multi-modal cardiovascular risk prediction.
 He graduated from the Yale University School of Medicine and completed clinical training in Internal Medicine and Cardiology at MGH.
 His current research focuses on integrating genetics, biomarkers, and racial/ethnicity into disease prediction, with a particular interest in understanding cardiovascular risk among South Asian individuals.